 ORC provides OPERS statutory authority to set employee and employer contributions.
 The required contribution rates (as a percentage of covered payroll) for plan members and the Authority are 10% and 14%, respectively.
-The Authority's contributions, which represent 100% of required employer contributions, for the year ended December 31, 2016 and for each of the two preceding years were \$2,070,957, \$1,942,012 and \$1,786,503.
+The portion of the Trandtional Plan and the Combined Plan employer contributions allocated to health care was 1% for 2017 and 2% for 2016.
+The Authority's contributions, which represent 100% of required employer contributions, for the year ended December 31, 2017 and for each of the two preceding years were \$1,989,127, \$2,070,957, and \$1,942,012.